 A First and Second admission round for both autumn semester and spring semester

 The entire catalog of international courses and study programmes is available for application in the First admission round for the autumn and spring semesters.
 We encourage ALL international students to apply to the earlier rounds.
-Not only is their better availability of courses, the application deadlines and decisions come several months before the semester starts.
+Not only is there better availability of courses, the application deadlines and decisions come several months before the semester starts.
 This allows you to apply for and receive your resident permit (if needed), arrange for housing and have plenty of time to plan for your time in Sweden.

 There are additional admission rounds - a Second round for the autumn and spring semester.
 These admission rounds occur later, with admission decisions coming just a short time before the start of the semester.
 While this affords EU/EEA students the time they need to arrange for their studies in Sweden, students from other countries are not encouraged to apply to this admission round as they will most likely not have enough time to apply for and receive their resident permit.